facebookresearch/grid-feats-vqa/README.md

 ```

 ## Training
-Once the dataset is setup, to train a model, run:
+Once the dataset is setup, to train a model, run (by default we use 8 GPUs):
 ```bash
 python grid-feats-vqa/train_net.py --num-gpus 8 --config-file <config.yaml>
 ```
-By default we use 8 GPUs.

 For example, to launch pre-training with ResNet-50 backbone on 8 GPUs, one should execute:
 ```bash
 python grid-feats-vqa/train_net.py --num-gpus 8 --config-file configs/R-50-grid.yaml
 ```
-The final model by default should be under `./outputs` under your current working directory
+The final model by default should be saved under `./outputs` of your current working directory once it is done training.

 # Pre-Trained Models
 We release two models